How to Create Reports with Power BI Service

 Watch a demo of BrightWork 365 project and portfolio management templates for Microsoft 365, Power Platform, and Teams.

-Key Elements of Power BI Reporting
+Key Features of Power BI Reporting

 Microsoft Power BI is a ‘’collection of software services, apps, and connectors that work together to turn your unrelated sources of data into coherent, visually immersive, and interactive insights.’’